Contact: Naomi Githae

 - Students can apply for either the fall or spring semester.

-- All payments are made directly to Syracuse.
+- Payments are made directly to Fairfield.

 - Institutionally-controlled forms of financial aid including academic/athletic scholarships, need-based grants, Federal Perkins Loans, Federal Supplemental Grants, and Federal Work-Study cannot be used to assist with educational expenses incurred on this program.